 |---|---|

-Progress from MTIA 300 to MTIA 500: HBM bandwidth multiplied by 4.5 and FLOPS multiplied by 25.
-Meta’s strategy rests on high-velocity development (one new chip per year), an inference focus rather than pre-training, and native PyTorch integration.
+The progression from MTIA 300 to MTIA 500: HBM bandwidth multiplied by 4.5 and FLOPS multiplied by 25.
+Meta’s strategy is based on high-velocity development (one new chip per year), a focus on inference rather than pre-training, and native PyTorch integration.

 “Mainstream GPUs are typically built for the most demanding workload — large-scale GenAI pre-training — while Meta’s primary need is inference.”

-The Processing Element architecture combines two RISC-V vector cores, a Dot Product Engine, a Special Function Unit, a reduction engine and a DMA.
-The software stack relies on PyTorch, vLLM, Triton and dedicated MTIA compilers, with vLLM integration via a plugin architecture.
+The Processing Element architecture combines two vector RISC-V cores, a Dot Product Engine, a Special Function Unit, a reduction engine, and a DMA.
+The software stack is based on PyTorch, vLLM, Triton, and dedicated MTIA compilers, with vLLM integration via plugin architecture.

 🔗 Meta MTIA: scale AI chips for billions

-Gemini CLI v0.33.0: enriched Plan Mode and A2A authentication
+Gemini CLI v0.33.0: Enhanced Plan Mode and A2A Authentication

 |---|---|